 Maybe you’ve mastered the networking portion but are still struggling to find consistent leads.
 It might be possible you aren’t leveraging your sphere of influence or professional network as well as could be.
 Read on as we discuss a few ways to get the most out of your efforts, including maintaining an online presence, engaging with your community, following up, and becoming a better listener.

-Networking can be a delight for some but a challenge for others.
+Real estate networking can be a delight for some but a challenge for others.
 Whatever your feelings are, it is essential to being a real estate agent.
 A growing network means more sales and more avenues for referrals.
 However, just because it’s necessary doesn’t mean it can’t be fun and fulfilling!
 Here are a few tips to help you make the most of it.

 Get Involved In Your Community